Donor Advised Funds

 Here's how it works.
 You transfer cash or other assets to a tax-exempt sponsoring organization such as a public foundation.
 You can then recommend—but not direct—how much and how often money is granted to SMH or other charities—sometimes as easily as using a Web portal.
 And you avoid the cost and complexities of managing a private foundation.

-What do you receive in return?
-An immediate federal income tax charitable deduction at the time you contribute to the account, and the power to make recommendations on which charities to support whenever you want.
+You qualify for a federal income tax charitable deduction at the time you contribute to the account, and the power to make recommendations on which charities to support whenever you want.
 You centralize your giving and record-keeping in one location.
 And maybe best of all, you can start a legacy of giving by letting your children help decide which grants to recommend.

 Check Out This Potential Scenario